coq/coq/doc/sphinx/addendum/type-classes.rst

   Instance instancename q1 ⋯ qm : classname p1 ⋯ pn := { f1 := t1 ; ⋯ ; fm := tm }.

-The ``pi : ti`` variables are called the *parameters* of the class and the ``fi : ti`` are called the *methods*.
-Each class definition gives rise to a corresponding record declaration and each instance is a regular definition whose name is given by `instancename` and type is an instantiation of the record type.
+The ``pi : ti`` variables are called the *parameters* of the typeclass and the ``fi : ti`` are called the *methods*.
+Each typeclass definition gives rise to a corresponding record declaration and each instance is a regular definition whose name is given by `instancename` and type is an instantiation of the record type.

-We’ll use the following example class in the rest of the chapter:
+We’ll use the following example typeclass in the rest of the chapter:

 .. coqtop:: none